onqtam/headjack/src/introduction/uris.md

 Edits & updates to content come as [messages](../implementation/ecosystem/messages.md) with new unique URIs that reference the older message URIs and it is up to interfaces to properly display the context that there have been changes and perhaps the ability to view the old or automatically redirect to the latest.
 "Forks" are possible but they represent interface failure to detect that an old version is being edited.

-# How to retrieve blobs & specific content
+# How to retrieve blobs & content for a URI

 There are multiple ways to retrieve blobs & content for specific URIs from the past:
 - The original [IPFS CID](https://docs.ipfs.io/concepts/content-addressing/) might still be retrievable from the original interface account that posted it or any other that has pinned the data.